-To increase your IVF success rate you also need to avoid toxic substances which can harm the delicate egg and sperm cells.
+To increase your IVF success rate you also need to avoid toxic substances that can harm the delicate egg and sperm cells.

-Surprisingly, there are many chemicals used in day-to-day products known to decrease your egg and sperm quantity and quality.
+Surprisingly, chemicals used in day-to-day products can decrease your egg and sperm quantity and quality.
 Sadly, most of your household cleaning and personal care products (ex. toothpaste, deodorant, shampoo) may decrease your IVF success rate.

 And this is something you have control over in this process which seems so out of your control.
 It's empowering to know that you can improve your odds of IVF success rate by improving your egg and sperm quality for just 120 days before egg retrieval and sperm collection.
 Isn't that great?

-Pregnancy really starts 120 days before conception and the tremendous gift you can offer to your child by preparing for it properly and increasing your IVF success rate is priceless!
+Pregnancy really starts 120 days before conception.
+That's why preparing for it properly is a tremendous gift you can offer to your child.
+As preconception care also increases your IVF success rate, it is definitely priceless!

 What are your thoughts?
 Would you like to optimize your egg and your husband's sperm health before IVF?
 Would you be willing to make those small adjustments for such a fantastic reward?